 When do most girls get their period?

 Most girls get their first period when they're between 10 and 15 years old.
 The average age is 12, but every girl's body has its own schedule.

 Although there's no one right age for a girl to get her period, there are some clues that it will start soon.
 Typically, a girl gets her period about 2 years after her breasts start to develop.
 Another sign is vaginal discharge fluid (sort of like mucus) that a girl might see or feel on her underwear.
 This discharge usually begins about 6 months to a year before a girl gets her first period.

 A period happens because of changes in in the body.
 Hormones are chemical messengers.
 The ovaries release the hormones and .
 These hormones cause the lining of the uterus (or womb) to build up.
 The built-up lining is ready for a fertilized egg to attach and start developing.
 If there is no fertilized egg, the lining breaks down and bleeds.
 Then the same process happens all over again.
 It usually takes about a month for the lining to build up, then break down.
 That is why most girls and women get their periods around once a month.

 Do periods happen regularly when menstruation starts?

+For the first few years after a girl starts her period, it may not come regularly.
 This is normal at first.
 By about 2–3 years after her first period, a girl's periods should be coming around once a month.